 Primary and secondary muscle groups

 In our chest, when we look at our body’s anatomy, there are two main types of muscles; primary and secondary.
 The primary purpose of both of them is similar, which is to help the body in movement.

 The chest’s primary muscles are the leading muscles that allow movements like lifting arms from the side (abduction), front (flexion), and internal rotation like arm-wrestling motion.
 Besides, their principal goal is to stabilize the scapula.
 Main primary muscles are:

 - Pectoralis minor

-On the contrary, the chest’s secondary muscles also help with the movement, but they support primary muscles to perform their function smoothly.
+The chest’s secondary muscles also help with the movement, but they support primary muscles to function smoothly.
 The main secondary muscles of the chest are:

 Your workout program includes a combination of lifts or exercises to get a bigger chest.
-If you are determined, then there is nothing that can stop you from achieving your dreams.
+If you stay the course, then there is nothing that can stop you from achieving your dreams.
 When planning your workout for the upper body, including exercises like bench press, the overhead barbell press, and deadlifts.
 These are some of the most effective exercises to build width in the upper body.

 Combining these exercises will help you get a rounder physique, but it can also add some additional mass because width cannot increase without the extra mass.
-Besides, your workout should consist of a set of 5 reps, 2-3 times a week.
+Besides, your workout should comprise a set of 5 reps, 2-3 times a week.

 Try to increase 10 pounds of weight per week through deadlifts and 10 pounds per week through bench press and barbell overhead press.
-You can use any popular workout programs like HIIT, 5×5 training to get a bigger chest.
+You can use any popular workout programs like German Volume, 5×5 training to get a bigger chest.